smikhalevski/doubter/README.md

 ## Global error message formatter

-Be default, `ValidationError` uses `JSON.stringify` to produce an error message.
+By default, `ValidationError` uses `JSON.stringify` to produce an error message.
 While you can provide a custom error message by passing [`errorMessage` option](#parse) to `parse` and `parseAsync`, you also can configure the global formatter.